 Note: Can I run Docker on my Synology NAS?
 See the supported models.

-Note: Find out how to update Yacht container with the latest image.
+Note: Find out how to update the Pixapop container with the latest image.

 Note: How to Free Disk Space on Your NAS if You Run Docker.

 Note: How to Schedule Start & Stop For Docker Containers.